guilhiz/EventFlow-API/README.md

 ## About

-EventFlow is a web browser application with which you can manage every single aspect of your event.
+EventFlow is a web application for event management.
+This repository contains the back-end code for the application.

 ## How to run for development